eclipse-quneiform/quneiform/README.md

   urlInL10NString:         Check for translatable strings that contain URLs, email addresses, or phone numbers.
                            It is recommended to dynamically format these into the string so that translators don't have to manage them.
-  spacesAroundL10NString:  Check for strings that start or end with spaces.
-                           These may be strings that are concatenated at runtime.
+  concatenatedStrings:     Check for strings that may be concatenated at runtime.
   L10NStringNeedsContext:  Check for possibly ambiguous strings that lack a translator comment.
   notL10NAvailable:        Check for strings not exposed for translation.
   deprecatedMacro:         Check for deprecated text macros (e.g., wxT()).